Vastalie/cf-ai-interview-coach/README.md

 ## How the Application Works

-1. The user types an interview answer in the input box.
+1. When the application loads, the AI coach greets the user with a default message:
+"Hi, I’m your interview coach.
+Tell me what role you’re preparing for, or ask me to start with a mock interview question."
+2. The user can then:
+   - answer interview-style questions
+   - ask for a mock interview question
+   - ask general questions related to interviews or software engineering
+   - ask other general questions
-2. The message is sent to a Cloudflare Worker.
+3. The message is sent to a Cloudflare Worker backend.
-3. The Worker sends the message to a Cloudflare AI model.
+4. The Worker sends the message to a Cloudflare AI model.
-4. The AI generates short feedback on the answer.
+5. The AI analyses the message and responds accordingly:
+   - If the user gives an interview-style answer, the AI provides:
+   - an overall comment
+   - one strength
+   - one improvement
+   - a follow-up question
+   - If the user asks a normal question, the AI responds naturally with a clear explanation.
-5. The feedback appears in the chat interface.
+6. The response is returned to the browser and displayed in the chat interface.

+## Example Interaction

+When the application loads, the AI coach starts with:

+AI:
+Hi, I’m your interview coach.
+Tell me what role you’re preparing for, or ask me to start with a mock interview question.

+Example 1 – Interview answer feedback

+User:
+"I enjoy building secure applications and solving technical problems."

+AI:
+Overall: This is a good start because it clearly shows your interest in security and problem solving.

+Strength: You communicate enthusiasm for building practical software solutions.

+Improvement: Try adding a short example of a project where you implemented a security feature or solved a technical challenge.

+Follow-up question: Can you describe a project where you improved the security of an application?

+Example 2 – Asking a normal question

+User:
+"What should I include in a good answer to the question 'Tell me about yourself'?"

+AI:
+A strong answer should briefly explain your background, highlight relevant skills or projects, and connect your experience to the role you are applying for.
+Try structuring it with your education, a key project or internship, and why you are interested in the role.

 ## AI Prompt Used

 The AI is instructed with the following prompt:
 Act as an interview coach.
 Review the user's interview answer and give short feedback on how they can improve it.
 Be honest but supportive.
 Do not write long paragraphs.